ideabucket/docker-jupyter-pystata_kernel/README.md

 Dockerfile and miscellanea to bootstrap a Jupyter notebook environment using [`pystata-kernel`][1].
 Works with Stata 17.
 Doesn't work with previous versions since they didn't ship with `pystata`.

+Architecture note: This image uses Stata for Linux, which is x86_64 only.
+If you run this on an Apple Silicon Mac it will run under Rosetta.

 [1]: https://github.com/ticoneva/pystata-kernel

 # Before you start